dunfred/GN8KS/README.md

 ## Configuration

-Create a `reproducible-jobs.json` file in the script's directory with the structure below.
-You will be populating this file with your various prompts your're trying to run 5 times.
+Create a `reproducible-jobs.json` file in the script's directory with the same structure as `jobs.json` above.
+You will be populating this file with your various prompts your're trying to run/test 5 times.
 The `cbrfo5.py` script file will be reading your inputs that json file:

 **reproducible-jobs.json**
 ```python